• Skip to primary navigation

 What does all of that mean when it comes to cooking?
 Brown rice takes longer to cook because the outer bran is intact.
 Since the outer bran is removed on white rice, it easily soaks up water and cooks faster.

-What to serve with rice
+What do you serve with cheesy rice?

 Recommended